Martino Finotto: World of Sportscars

-Only Facetti could wring a performance out of the car, that Finotto could not, yet both driver would have fear a trip to the Nürburgring.
+Only Facetti could wring a performance out of the car that Finotto could not, yet both drivers would fear a trip to the Nürburgring.
 To no surprise, when Facetti completely lost it and crashed on the Nordschleife.
 The car appeared twice more.
 It was on pole at Enna, only to retire after three laps.
-Finally to the Kyalami Nine Hour race, it once again expired after being second fastest in practice.
+Finally, to the Kyalami Nine Hour race, it once again expired after being second fastest in practice.

 For 1982, Facetti and Finotto decided against returning with the Carma and its twin-turbo 308 experiment, instead opting for more conventional Osella-BMW PA9, but equally unsuccessful as they failed to finish a race in the car that season.

 1983 saw the introduction of a new category into World Sportscars, Group C Junior.
-As Facetti and Finotto knew they could not complete on level terms with the might of Porsche, Finotto commissioned Stirano to build a car to these new regulations, while Facetti designed and built a 1.8 litre, four-cylinder turbocharged engine.
+As Facetti and Finotto knew they could not compete on level terms with the might of Porsche, Finotto commissioned Stirano to build a car to these new regulations, while Facetti designed and built a 1.8 litre, four-cylinder turbocharged engine.
 Since power units had to be ascribed to a recognised manufacturer, the team became known as Giannini-Alba, then Carma FF from 1985.
-The first car, Alba AR2 was a regular class winner with Facetti and Finotto at the helm in 1983, helping Alba to win the Group C Junior Cup.
-By 1984, this pairing were winless but still assisted Alba to win the Group C2 Prototype FIA Cup.
+The first car, Alba AR2, was a regular class winner with Facetti and Finotto at the helm in 1983, helping Alba to win the Group C Junior Cup.
+By 1984, this pairing was winless but still assisted Alba to win the Group C2 Prototype FIA Cup.

-The Alba AR6 continued to use Facetti's engine for the 1985 season, the team lost reliability with it, trying to keep up with pace-setter Gordon Spice, Finotto turned his attention to the IMSA Camel Lights category in America for 1986.
-Finotto and Facetti, who prepared the overhead camshaft Ferrari engines, joined forces with Gaston Andrey Racing and enrolled fellow Italian, Ruggero Melgrati, who proved to be pace-setter in the Lights division.
+The Alba AR6 continued to use Facetti's engine for the 1985 season, but the team lost reliability with it, trying to keep up with pace-setter Gordon Spice, Finotto turned his attention to the IMSA Camel Lights category in America for 1986.
+Finotto and Facetti, who prepared the overhead camshaft Ferrari engines, joined forces with Gaston Andrey Racing and enrolled fellow Italian, Ruggero Melgrati, who proved to be a pace-setter in the Lights division.